CentOS/RHEL 7 OS CPU Installation With Tarball

 You install the OmniSci application itself by expanding the TAR file.

-- Expand the OmniSci archive file in the installs directory with
+- Expand the OmniSci archive file using the following command:

 These are the steps to prepare your OmniSci environment.